kussbandara/My-Websites/README.md

 # My-Websites

 * editing from example branch
-* editing fron local update-readme
-* edit from local before rebase
+* edit from GITHUB before rebase